OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-concepts.md

 Use the [`Range.valuesAsJson`](/javascript/api/excel/excel.range#excel-excel-range-valuesasjson-member) property to work with data type values.
 This property is similar to [Range.values](/javascript/api/excel/excel.range#excel-excel-range-values-member), but `Range.values` only returns the four basic types: string, number, boolean, or error values. `Range.valuesAsJson` returns expanded information about the four basic types, and this property can return data types such as formatted number values, entities, and web images.

-The `valuesAsJson` property returns the [CellValue](/javascript/api/excel/excel.cellvalue) type, which contains the following data type objects.
+The `valuesAsJson` property returns a [CellValue](/javascript/api/excel/excel.cellvalue) object, which is a union of the following data types.

 - [ArrayCellValue](/javascript/api/excel/excel.arraycellvalue)
 - [BooleanCellValue](/javascript/api/excel/excel.booleancellvalue)